Tamara (2005 film): Box office

-Critical reception
+Critical response

-Tamara has received a mostly-negative response from critics.
-Aggregated across 28 reviewers, the film holds a 32% on Rotten Tomatoes, with a consensus stating, "Resolutely misguided without ever really crossing into 'so bad it's good' territory, Tamara lacks even the cheap thrills promised by its premise".
-This reception is mirrored on Metacritic, where a similar result of 34/100, amortized over 10 critics, materialized, indicating "Generally unfavorable reviews".
+Tamara received mostly negative reviews from critics.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 32% based on 28 reviews, with an average rating of 4.4/10.
+The website's critics consensus reads, "Resolutely misguided without ever really crossing into 'so bad it's good' territory, Tamara lacks even the cheap thrills promised by its premise."
+Metacritic, which uses a weighted average, assigned the film a score of 34 out of 100, based on 10 critics, indicating "generally unfavorable" reviews.

-Nathan Lee of The New York Times noted its low budget and its "even lower ambitions", but acknowledged that it had "one genuine, if unintentional, surprise".
-Awarding it one of four stars, Slant grappled with the film's "insufficient imaginativeness" and forced "theme of duality".
-Maitland McDonagh, a critic specialist in horror films, wrote that Tamara "panders to horror buffs" and "squanders the efforts of a competent cast", calling it a "rehash of Carrie", and awarding it two of five stars.
-Jessica Reeves of the Chicago Tribune was even more critical, panning the film with a harsh grocery list of descriptions: "dismal, depressing, embarrassing and utterly lacking in any artistic or social worth".
+Nathan Lee of The New York Times noted its low budget and its "even lower ambitions", but acknowledged that it had "one genuine, if unintentional, surprise."
+Awarding it one of four stars, Slant grappled with the film's "insufficient imaginativeness" and forced "theme of duality."
+Maitland McDonagh, a critic specialist in horror films, wrote that Tamara "panders to horror buffs" and "squanders the efforts of a competent cast", calling it a "rehash of Carrie, and awarding it two of five stars.
+Jessica Reeves of the Chicago Tribune was even more critical, describing the film as "dismal, depressing, embarrassing and utterly lacking in any artistic or social worth".

-Some reviewers were slightly more magnanimous.
-For instance, Kyle Smith of the New York Post enjoyed the second act, praising how screenwriter Jeffrey Reddick "develops [the film] suspensefully".
-He noted some of the "creative murders", which were "grotesque" enough to "make even horror buffs flinch"; however, he decried the clichéd final act, complaining that Tamara is off-screen too much, and asserting that "villainy shouldn't be outsourced", "killings [shouldn't] become routine".

-Likewise, Frank Scheck, writing for The Hollywood Reporter, provided a mixed review and confessed that "the film has its dubious pleasures".
+Frank Scheck, writing for The Hollywood Reporter, provided a mixed review and confessed that "the film has its dubious pleasures".